 Spondylitis is also caused by wear and tear or trauma.
 For example, a common whiplash injury may even go undiagnosed, but if the upper cervical spine becomes misaligned, this can lead to faster degeneration of the discs between the vertebrae.
 When these discs wear down too far, the vertebrae can become fused to one another, making it difficult to maintain proper posture.
 This stressed position can then lead to even faster degeneration of the discs of the spine, causing pain to become chronic.

 While doctors are not 100% sure what causes rheumatoid arthritis, there are certain risk factors that make it more likely.
 Some of these risk factors include:

-• Family History – While RA is not inherited, there may be a genetic predisposition since it does seem to run in families.
+Family History – While RA is not hereditary, there may be a genetic predisposition since it does seem to run in families.

 As we have discussed, some of the causes of arthritis pain are related to physical trauma or normal wear and tear on the body.
 Much of this goes back to degeneration of the discs between the vertebrae.
 There are also central nervous system connections for rheumatoid arthritis since the immune system is clearly getting the wrong messages.
 Is there anything you can do to help your body naturally when it comes to all three of these issues?
 Yes!
 Here is how upper cervical chiropractic care can help.

 Head and neck injuries frequently cause upper cervical misalignments.
 Since upper cervical chiropractors focus on the C1 and C2, we are in the best position to help with this type of injury.